WALL-E

-WALL-E (stylized with an interpunct as WALL·E is a 2008 American animated romantic science fiction film directed by Andrew Stanton, who co-wrote the screenplay with Jim Reardon, based on a story by Stanton and Pete Docter.
+WALL-E (stylized with an interpunct as WALL·E is a 2008 American animated science fiction film directed by Andrew Stanton, who co-wrote the screenplay with Jim Reardon, based on a story by Stanton and Pete Docter.
 Produced by Pixar Animation Studios for Walt Disney Pictures, the film stars the voices of Ben Burtt, Elissa Knight, Jeff Garlin, John Ratzenberger, Kathy Najimy, and Sigourney Weaver, with Fred Willard in a live-action role.
 The film follows a solitary robot named WALL-E on a future, uninhabitable, deserted Earth in 2805, left to clean up garbage.
 He is visited by a robot called EVE sent from the starship Axiom, with whom he falls in love and pursues across the galaxy.

 After directing Finding Nemo, Stanton felt Pixar had created believable simulations of underwater physics and was willing to direct a film set largely in space.
 WALL-E has minimal dialogue in its early sequences; many of the characters in the film do not have voices, but instead communicate with body language and robotic sounds that were designed by Burtt.
-The film incorporates various topics including consumerism, corporatocracy, nostalgia, waste management, human environmental impact and concerns, obesity/sedentary lifestyles, and global catastrophic risk.
-It is also Pixar's first animated film with segments featuring live-action characters.
+The film incorporates various topics including human environmental impact and concerns, global catastrophic risk, consumerism, corporatocracy, waste management, obesity/sedentary lifestyles, and nostalgia.
+It is also Pixar's first animated film featuring live-action segments.
 Thomas Newman composed the film's musical score.
 The film cost $180 million to produce, a record-breaking sum for an animated film at the time.
-Following Pixar tradition, WALL-E was paired with a short film titled Presto for its theatrical release.